Proof-Based Hiring in Web3: A Founder’s Guide to Evaluating GitHub, Tests, Smart Contracts, and Audit Claims

 The central shift is simple:

-you are not evaluating whether someone can talk about code.
+• Do not judge only whether someone can talk about code.

-You are evaluating whether their work leaves behind reliable proof.
+• Judge whether their work leaves behind traceable proof.

-That proof usually appears in a few places: GitHub history, tests, pull requests, debugging traces, audit-linked changes, and the way smart contract work is documented over time.
+• That proof usually appears in GitHub history, test coverage, pull request behavior, debugging traces, audit-linked changes, and the way smart contract decisions are documented over time.

-You do not need to read Solidity or Rust to use this lens well.
+• You do not need to read every line of Solidity or Rust to use this lens well.
+You need to know where reliable engineers leave evidence of judgment, ownership, and risk awareness.

 Who Is This Guide For?